CRBS/etphantomutil/README.rst

 Credits
 ---------

-* Tsvi Katchalski did initial prototyping of logic that went into these scripts **rotate_3dmarkers.py, shift_fidfilemarkers.py, and create_tiltseries.py**
+* Tsvi Katchalski did initial protoype development of these scripts and the steps take for creation of simulated electron tomography dataset

+ **rotate_3dmarkers.py, shift_fidfilemarkers.py, and create_tiltseries.py**

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.